 Dr. Roby Mitchell tells us that thyroid hormones help insulin move glucose from blood into the cells.
 “When thyroid levels are low, more insulin is needed to maintain normal glucose.
-More insulin means more fat cell hyperplasia, which shows up as increased fat deposition.”
-(2)
+More insulin means more fat cell hyperplasia, which shows up as increased fat deposition.”7

 3. Cold hands and cold feet may mean lack of blood flow.

-4. Nagging infections could point to an underactive thyroid.
+4. Nagging infections could indicate an underactive thyroid.

 5. Excessive hair loss, painful joints, and other signs of dryness.